informatik-mannheim/MSP17-bilderrahmen-webapp/README.md

 ```

 ```
-Visit your Project in the Google API Console and click the OAuth-2.0-Client-ID.
+Visit your Project in the Google API Console and click on the OAuth-2.0-Client-ID of your web application.
-Enter the URL of your web server under 'Authorized JavaScript origins' and 'Authorized redirect URIs'.
+Enter the URL of your web server under 'Authorized JavaScript origins' and 'Authorized redirect URIs' and save them.
 ```

 ## License